-The Jeanne Clery Disclosure Act, most recently amended in 2008, requires colleges and universities to publish an Annual Security Report by October 1 each year.
+The Jeanne Clery Disclosure Act, requires colleges and universities to publish an Annual Security Report by October 1 each year.
 This report must document the past three calendar years’ worth of select campus crime information, including statistics and detailing the school’s security policies and procedures.

 Some of the statistics included in the Annual Security Report each year come from Campus Security Authorities.
 These are individuals or organizations on campus, or people working and living on campus who are directly or indirectly responsible for campus security, those specified in an institution’s campus security policies as reporting persons, and officials/institutions who have significant responsibility for student and campus activities.

 This may include student housing, student disciplinary authorities, and campus judicial boards.
 At Syracuse University, we hold trainings informing Campus Security Authorities of their status and responsibilities.

 - The Department of Public Safety’s Annual Security Report is updated online every year.
 The Department of Public Safety sends emails and postcards annually notifying the campus community of the ASR’s release.

 - The Act further requires that schools have a publicly-accessible Daily Crime Log documenting the “nature, date, time, and general location of each crime” occurring within the police or security department’s jurisdiction.
 Incidents must be entered into the log within two business days.
 The Log must contain the past 60 days of incident information.